devops329/devops/instruction/jwtPizzaServiceInfrastructureAutomation/jwtPizzaServiceInfrastructureAutomation.md

 1. Fix your JWT Pizza Service DNS entry to point to the new ALB URL.
 1. Trigger your `jwt-pizza-service` CI deployment pipeline and verify that the new service is deployed.

-Once this is all working, mark that you have completed the work to the Canvas assignment.
+Once this is all working, mark that you have completed the work in the Canvas assignment.

 🚧 As an alternative to this assignment we could have them create a template for deploying the frontend or MySQL database infrastructure.